rihal-om/rihal-codestacker/BE/README.md

     - Develop an API to return **admin logs** for evidence-related actions.
     - Should include details on **who added, updated, or deleted evidence and when.**

+20. **Generate Report API:**
+     - Develop an API to return a generated report as pdf that includes all the case details along with all evidences and suspects , victims and witness by given case ID

 ## Technical Requirements: